 Zoom into a section of your chart.

-Next, add extra seats so that you have drawn one whole row in the section.
+Add extra seats so that you've drawn the whole row in the section.

 Draw your sections

-Draw around the edges of each section of your venue, until you have drawn all of the sections.
+Draw around the edges of each section of your venue until you've drawn all of the sections.

-đĄ To save some time, you can duplicate, or copy and paste a section, if your venue has sections that are the same size and shape, using the buttons on the top right of the seating chart designer.
+To save some time, you can duplicate, or copy and paste, a section if your venue has sections that are the same size and shape, using the buttons on the top right of the seating chart designer.

 Add seats to your sections

-Double-click into one of the sections you have created.
+Double-click into one of the sections you've created.

 Click your mouse where you want to start drawing your first seat, and then move it along the screen to create as many seats as you have in that section.

-Repeat until you have added all of the seats in that section.
+Repeat until you've added all of the seats in that section.

 Repeat this process for every section in your seating chart.

 If you want to add a 3D element to your seating chart, you can create multiple floors.
-However, it's perfectly ok to just use a 2D representation of your venue and skip this step.
+However, it's perfectly okay to use a 2D representation of your venue and skip this step.

 In the bottom left of the seating chart designer, click the '+' to add a new floor.

-You will see a shadow of the sections you have already created on the previous floor.
+You'll see a shadow of the sections you've already created on the previous floor.

 Draw the sections and add the seats to your sections for your new floor.